HBO joins Roku Channel, so you don't have to open HBO's own app unless you want to

-Roku added HBO, one of most popular streaming channels in the US, to its devices' Roku Channel, the company said Thursday,
+Roku has added HBO, one of most popular streaming channels in the US, to its devices' Roku Channel, the company said Thursday,

 The Roku Channel gathers your subscriptions in one app and personalizes recommendations across them and a library of free stuff, so you can stream programming from several different services without having to switch between apps.

-The Roku Channel is also what Roku users can expect their homescreen to become one day.
+The Roku Channel is also what Roku users can expect their home screen to become one day.
 Roku, the most popular streaming-TV player in the US, has stuck with its distinctive grid of channel tiles since 2013.
-But Roku is planning to replace its home screen with a different interface, and it's using The Roku Channel as its sandbox to develop it.
+But the company is planning to replace its home screen with a different interface, and it's using the Roku Channel as its sandbox to develop it.

-In what's probably not a coincidence, Roku's announcement comes days before the return of Game of Thrones, HBO's runaway hit, for its last season.
+In what's probably not a coincidence, Roku's announcement comes days before the start of season 8 of Game of Thrones, HBO's runaway hit, for its last season.

 Discuss: HBO joins Roku Channel, so you don't have to open HBO's own app unless you want to